tari-labs/tari-university/src/network-analysis/probabilistic-attack/PITCHME.md

 |                 100                 |                60                 |                   14                   |                  10                   | 0.2623321970180976                             |
 |                 100                 |                60                 |                   15                   |                  10                   | 0.39288184738975973                            |

+Note:

+Here is a sample of the data where there is a total of 100.
+The highlighted data was previously used in the Crude Monte Carlo Simulation when supplying the theoretical mean.

+---

 <p align="center"><img src="assets/variation_of_total_nodes .png" width="700" /></p>

+Note:

 From a plot of committee size versus probability with a change in $N$, the total number of nodes, it can be seen that the probability is lower with respect to the committee size when $N$ is smaller.

+---

 #### Variation of Byzantine Fault-tolerance Threshold